The Best Functional Trainers For A Home Gym In 2023

 Admittedly, this unit isn’t as aesthetically pleasing as the others on our list so far.
 Still, it’s a solid choice that reviewers and customers have given high marks.

-The pulley system glides smoothly on this unit, which, as you may have noticed, we’ve come to expect from functional trainers in the $2000 to $3000 range.
+The pulley system glides smoothly on this unit, which, as you may have noticed, we’ve come to expect from the best functional trainers in the $2000 to $3000 range.
 The pulleys are easy to adjust, and they operate independently of each other, which is standard for these units.

 The Bodycraft HFT also features seven attachments that provide plenty of exercises.
 Bodycraft also features a nice exercise booklet that will have you trying out new workouts right after assembly.